GoogleCloudPlatform/cloud-foundation-fabric/modules/compute-vm/README.md

 }
 ```

-### Managed instance group
+### Instance group

-This example shows a basic instance where the module is used to create an instance template, and the template is associated to a basic managed instance group with no autohealing or autoscaling configuration.
-Instance group support is meant for prototyping, or in those situations where there's no need to manage multiple application versions.
+If an instance group is needed when operating in instance mode, simply set the `group` variable to a non null map.
+The map can contain named port declarations, or be empty if named ports are not needed.

 ```hcl
 module "instance-group" {